Godot-Languages-Support/godot-lang-support/README.md

  ### [C++ / Jenova](https://jenova-framework.github.io/docs/pages/Getting-Started)  👥 🧩 🧬 🔌

-   Jenova provides hot reloadable C++  scripting and support for Visual Studio, VSCode, plus the Godot editor.
+   Jenova provides hot-reloadable C++  scripting and support for Visual Studio, VS Code, and the Godot editor.

-   Also, there is support for nested GDExtension development, and an inbuilt virtual machine for running an entire OS that can be embedded into the game and interacted with.
+   There is also support for nested GDExtension development and a built-in virtual machine for running an entire OS that can be embedded into the game and interacted with.

    It is one of the most advanced and best-maintained community extensions.